sirnewton01/post-web/README.md

 ### Future fragile

 Because the web is moving so quickly it is very easy for content that is as young as ten years old to become obsolete and inaccessible.
-If you wrote a web site using Microsoft Silverlight at that time it will no longer function with modern web browsers.
+If you wrote a web site using Microsoft Silverlight or ActiveX at that time it will no longer function with any modern web browsers.
 Likewise, a web site written today that relies on a CDN to host the once popular JQuery library may not work if the CDN company goes out of business or JQuery falls out of support as its use wanes.
 This can make it challening to maintain a website that has old, but important data as it requires active maintenance and even rewriting the code and content